Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 Q: So don't do it if you don't have mold issues?

 A: Correct.
-Well, it's good as an anti-biotic.
+Well, it's good as an antibiotic.
 Lets say you have a case of spinal meningitis or cerebral meningitis and it's too much.
 You know your going to panic and end up going to the hospital.
 Rather than go to the hospital, have that and that'll slow the detoxification down, okay.